CodecoolBP20161/from-python-to-java-codecool-shop-kicsikacsak/README.md

 # set up properties file

 Set up your properties file with your user data :
--Change de SAMPLE.properties to config.properties
+-Change de SAMPLE.properties to connection.properties
 -Fill the properties with your data like the example

 Example :